Friday, October 17

 Join award-winning author Anne Blankman for an interactive deep dive into the world of historical fiction.
 Using her latest novel The Enemy’s Daughter as inspiration, students will explore how to bring the past to life through compelling characters, rich settings, and high-stakes choices.
 Participants will imagine themselves in pivotal historical moments, respond to “what would you do?” prompts, and begin crafting their own historical fiction scenes rooted in truth and imagination.

-Recommended Ages: 11–14 (Upper Elementary to Middle School)
+• Recommended Ages: 11–14 ( Middle School)

-Recommended Ages: 12–17 (Middle & High School)
+• Recommended Ages: 12–17 (Middle & High School)

-Recommended Ages: 13–17 (Middle & High School)
+• Recommended Ages: 13–17 (Middle & High School)

 Location: Upchurch Wilson Chamber